 - Go Island Hopping – There are boatmen who offer island hopping activities for tourists, you can avail it thru your transient house.
-Some of the islands to explore are Sepoc Island and Sombrero Island.
+Some of the islands to explore are Sepoc Island, Sombrero Island, Gulugod Baboy and Oscar Island.
 Standard Rate is Php 1,500 for a group of four.
 Please coordinate with your transient house.

 2. Snorkeling – The place surrounding Tingloy island is rich in marine biodiversity.
 It is a worthwhile activity to snorkel while you’re in Tingloy.
 Snorkeling is part of the island hopping tour.

 3. Hiking – At the Masasa beach, you can see the hill there that is free for everyone to hike.
 This is good for beginners.
 One of the popular hiking spot there is a rock formation that they call Mag-asawang Bato.

 This is our budget in our trip to Masasa per person.